 What to Expect on the Settle – Carlisle Railway

 I made this journey from Carlisle to Settle on a damp day in July.
 In this part of England, come prepared for all types of weather, often in one day!

-The starting point is Carlisle’s magnificent Neo-Tudor, red sandstone railway station, designed by William Tite, the architect responsible for the rebuilding of London’s Stock Exchange in the 19th Century.
+The starting point is Carlisle’s magnificent Neo-Tudor, red sandstone railway station, designed by William Tite, the architect responsible for rebuilding London’s Stock Exchange in the 19th Century.

 Slowly pulling out of the station, the train veers to the right and towards the Eden valley with the distant mountains of the Lake District to the west and the Pennine hills to the east.
-This mist-shrouded, pastoral landscape is punctuated with dusty-pink sandstone building, the River Eden snaking through the pastures like a silver thread.
+This mist-shrouded, pastoral landscape is punctuated with dusty-pink sandstone buildings, the River Eden snaking through the pastures like a silver thread.